jbilnicki/bongo/README.md

 coordinates from bregma can be accesed from files' names.

 **How to use:**
 In bongo subdirectory there is a file example.py with some usefull code snippts.
+For behavioural data there is also self_administration_analysis.py file with GUI

 **Currenly:**
-behaviour contains class Detector for simple tracking animal movements e.g. in open field paradigm;
+behaviour contains class Detector for simple tracking animal movements e.g. in open field paradigm
+and Med_PC_Data_Extractor for analysis of self-administration experiments;

 cells has one function for counting cells on microscope image;

 voltammetry enables user to open files with FSCV data, visualise colorplot, current vs time, current vs voltage plots and perform operations like: background subtraction, smoothening data with moving average and calculating second derivative for each voltammogram

-neuroanatomy.py contains funtions for superimposing images from sterotactic brain atlas (see Acknowledgments section) onto microscope images in order to validate placement of electrodes/optodes etc. There is already directory with images of nucleus accumbens and ventral tegmental area. photometry has functions for finding maximal peak in fluorescence and calculating area under the curve.
+neuroanatomy.py contains funtions for superimposing images from sterotactic brain atlas (see Acknowledgments section)
+onto microscope images in order to validate placement of electrodes/optodes etc. There is already directory with images of nucleus accumbens and ventral tegmental area;

+photometry has functions for finding maximal peak in fluorescence and calculating area under the curve.

 ---